Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzLoadBalancer.md

   - `[ProvisioningState <String>]`: Gets the provisioning state of the PublicIP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
   - `[ResourceGuid <String>]`: The resource GUID property of the load balancer resource.
   - `[SkuName <LoadBalancerSkuName?>]`: Name of a load balancer SKU.

+#### LOADBALANCINGRULE <ILoadBalancingRule[]>: Object collection representing the load balancing rules Gets the provisioning
+  - `FrontendPort <Int32>`: The port for the external endpoint.
+Port numbers for each rule must be unique within the Load Balancer.
+Acceptable values are between 0 and 65534.
+Note that value 0 enables "Any Port"
+  - `Protocol <TransportProtocol>`: The transport protocol for the endpoint.
+Possible values are 'Udp' or 'Tcp' or 'All'.
+  - `[Id <String>]`: Resource ID.
+  - `[BackendAddressPoolId <String>]`: Resource ID.
+  - `[BackendPort <Int32?>]`: The port used for internal connections on the endpoint.
+Acceptable values are between 0 and 65535.
+Note that value 0 enables "Any Port"
+  - `[DisableOutboundSnat <Boolean?>]`: Configures SNAT for the VMs in the backend pool to use the publicIP address specified in the frontend of the load balancing rule.
+  - `[EnableFloatingIP <Boolean?>]`: Configures a virtual machine's endpoint for the floating IP capability required to configure a SQL AlwaysOn Availability Group.
+This setting is required when using the SQL AlwaysOn Availability Groups in SQL server.
+This setting can't be changed after you create the endpoint.
+  - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
+  - `[FrontendIPConfigurationId <String>]`: Resource ID.
+  - `[IdleTimeoutInMinute <Int32?>]`: The timeout for the TCP idle connection.
+The value can be set between 4 and 30 minutes.
+The default value is 4 minutes.
+This element is only used when the protocol is set to TCP.
+  - `[LoadDistribution <LoadDistribution?>]`: The load distribution policy for this rule.
+Possible values are 'Default', 'SourceIP', and 'SourceIPProtocol'.
+  - `[Name <String>]`: The name of the resource that is unique within a resource group.
+This name can be used to access the resource.
+  - `[ProbeId <String>]`: Resource ID.
+  - `[ProvisioningState <String>]`: Gets the provisioning state of the PublicIP resource.
+Possible values are: 'Updating', 'Deleting', and 'Failed'.

+#### OUTBOUNDNATRULE <IOutboundNatRule[]>: The outbound NAT rules.
+  - `[Id <String>]`: Resource ID.
+  - `[AllocatedOutboundPort <Int32?>]`: The number of outbound ports to be used for NAT.
+  - `[BackendAddressPoolId <String>]`: Resource ID.
+  - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
+  - `[FrontendIPConfiguration <ISubResource[]>]`: The Frontend IP addresses of the load balancer.
+    - `[Id <String>]`: Resource ID.
+  - `[Name <String>]`: The name of the resource that is unique within a resource group.
+This name can be used to access the resource.
+  - `[ProvisioningState <String>]`: Gets the provisioning state of the PublicIP resource.
+Possible values are: 'Updating', 'Deleting', and 'Failed'.

 #### PROBE <IProbe[]>: Collection of probe objects used in the load balancer
   - `Port <Int32>`: The port for communicating the probe.
 Possible values range from 1 to 65535, inclusive.